 Nairobi has already attracted a multitude of Tier 1 multinational companies to support this growth with a shift in culture towards a western style convenience and speed-focused service economy and the different type of investment opportunities this brings in different areas of the economy and supply chain compared to other locations in the region.

-Stakeholders may wish to understand more about the implications of any changes happening in the country since the change of government in August 2022.
+Stakeholders may wish to understand more about the implications of any changes happening in the country due to recent civil unrest and numerous political challenges that the country is going through.

 Blantyre.png